-The following mine or mine site incidents must be reported under section 40(4) of the OHS Act:
+The following mine or mine site incidents must be reported under section 33(3) of the Occupational Health and Safety Act (OHS Act) and section 544 of the OHS Code:

 - an unexpected major ground fall or subsidence that endangers or may endanger workers, equipment or facilities